 Dir: Steven Soderbergh

-I know that it may not often seem like it, because of my hatred of some of the recent trends in the genre, but I love action movies, and I've a particular fondness for martial arts films.
+I know that it may not often seem like it, because of my hatred of some recent trends in the genre, but I love action movies, and I've a particular fondness for martial arts films.
 It's always intriguing when a director not known for a background in action takes on an action film (recently think Joe Wright with Hanna or David Mamet with Redbelt), and Steven Soderbergh, eclectic talent though he is, is definitely not someone I expected to be branching out into the genre.
 Perhaps that's why I liked Haywire so much.

 Haywire is a lean little movie; just about 90 minutes long, the plot and characters are skeletal -Mallory Kane (ex MMA fighter Gina Carano), who works as a contractor in operations the US government doesn't want on the books, is betrayed by her employer (Ewan McGregor), who sends an assassin to kill her, she survives, goes on the run, and vows revenge - but on these bare bones Soderbergh hangs a pacy and thrilling film with some great action scenes.